 Christian Freudlsperger is a postdoctoral researcher at the Hertie School of Governance and deputy director of the Jacques Delors Institute Berlin, Centre for European Affairs at the Hertie School of Governance.

 Christian holds a PhD from the Berlin Graduate School for Transnational Studies (BTS), an MA in European Affairs from Sciences Po in Paris and a BA in Political Science from Ludwig Maximilians University in Munich.
 Furthermore, he was a visiting researcher at the University of Ottawa and at the European University Institute in Florence.
-Christian's PhD research explored the role of sub-federal actors in international trade liberalisation, with a particular focus on the field of public procurement.
+Christian's PhD research explored the role of sub-federal actors in international trade liberalisation.
+Parts of his thesis were published in the Journal of European Public Policy.

 In his current research, Christian is particularly interested in comparative federalism's potential contribution to EU studies.
-In this vein, he is working on a book project based on his PhD dissertation and on a research project concerning differentiated integration in the EU and asymmetrical federalism in the United States, Canada and Switzerland.
-In addition, Christian works on EU trade policy and the post-Maastricht development of German Europapolitik.
+In this vein, he is working on a research project concerning differentiated integration in the EU and asymmetrical federalism in the United States, Canada and Switzerland.
+In addition, Christian works on the post-Maastricht development of German Europapolitik.

 Christian was among the founders and, between 2015 and 2018, served as the co-president of Polis180, a Berlin-based think tank on European and foreign affairs.